God’s View on Babies — Inside and Outside the Womb

 A great public outcry resulted after it became known that Virginia Delegate Kathy Tran proposed a bill on January 9, 2019, that would allow a woman to receive an abortion at full-term and even while in labor.1

 In explaining to a reporter how Del.
-Tran’s new liberal abortion law would work, Virginia Governor Ralph Northam, a former pediatric neurologist, said in a recorded and broadcast interview:
+Tran’s new liberal abortion law would function, then-Virginia Governor Ralph Northam, a former pediatric neurologist, disclosed in a recorded and broadcast interview:

 In other words, infanticide.

 Stunningly, the day Del.
-Tran proposed a bill that would allow a live baby to be killed or left to die, she offered a bill to protect the lives of moths.2
+Tran proposed a bill that would allow a live baby to be killed or left to die, she offered a bill to protect the lives of moths.3

-Tran’s abortion bill was defeated, but many states have passed or are considering legislation that essentially removes all penalties and restrictions and allows abortions through the end of the third trimester, up to birth.
+Tran’s abortion bill died in committee, but many states have passed or are considering legislation that essentially removes all penalties and restrictions and allows abortions through the end of the third trimester up to birth.

-The most glaring example occurred on the 46th anniversary of the Roe v.
-Wade U.S. Supreme Court decision that made abortion legal.
+The most glaring example occurred on the forty-sixth anniversary of the Roe v.
+Wade U.S. Supreme Court decision that legalized abortion.
 On January 22, 2019, the New York legislature passed a bill that allows abortions into the third trimester and even during labor.
-When the bill was passed into law, legislators stood up and cheered, and, to celebrate, New York Gov. Andrew Cuomo lit up the One World Trade Center and other landmarks in pink, which, until then, had been a symbol of the celebration of life, i.e., a woman beating breast cancer.
+When the bill was passed into law, legislators stood up and cheered, and, to celebrate, then-New York Gov. Andrew Cuomo lit up the One World Trade Center and other landmarks in pink, which, until then, had been a symbol of the celebration of life, i.e., a woman beating breast cancer.4

-Most recently, nationally, on February 25, 2019, pro-abortion U.S. Senators blocked the Born-Alive Abortion Survivors Protection Act which would have forced doctors to provide medical care to a baby born alive in a failed abortion.
+And on the national scene, protections for our most vulnerable citizens took a heavy blow on February 25, 2019, when pro-abortion U.S. senators blocked the Born-Alive Abortion Survivors Protection Act.
+The bill would have forced doctors to provide medical care to a baby born alive in a failed abortion.12

 Some clarity is in order.
-Legislators and judges alike need to understand when life begins from a biblical perspective — a truth that is written on the hearts of every human being (cf. Romans, chapter 1).
+Legislators and judges alike need to understand when life begins from a biblical perspective—a truth that is written on the hearts of every human being (cf. Romans 2:15).

-Here, then, is the case from Scripture relative to life beginning at conception and the surrounding case for governmental enforcement of that clear and consistent propositional truth in the Word of God.
+Here, then, is the case from the Scriptures relative to life’s beginning at conception and the surrounding case for governmental enforcement of that clear and consistent propositional truth in the Word of God.

 Ralph Drollinger